Modelica® Language Specification version 3.7-dev

 A discrete-time variable (defined in section 4.5) has a vanishing time derivative between events.
 Note that this is not the same as saying that der(vd) = 0 almost everywhere, as the derivative is not even defined at the events.
 It is not allowed to apply der to discrete-time variables.

-If a Real variable is declared with the prefix discrete it must in a simulation model be assigned in a when-clause, either by an assignment or an equation.
+If a Real variable in a simulation model is declared with the prefix discrete, it must be assigned in a when-clause, either by an assignment or an equation.
 The variable assigned in a when-clause shall not be defined in a sub-component of model or block specialized class.
 (This is to keep the property of balanced models.)

 A Real variable assigned in a when-clause is a discrete-time variable, even though it was not declared with the prefix discrete.
 A Real variable not assigned in any when-clause and without any type prefix is a continuous-time variable.